MathuxNY-73/leetcode/Greedy/README.md

 - [X] Problem solved

 ### Car poolinng
-I tried to solve this problem using the C++ language [Prolem link](https://leetcode.com/problems/car-pooling/).
+I tried to solve this problem using the C++ language [Problem link](https://leetcode.com/problems/car-pooling/).
 As March 13<sup>th</sup>, 2021:
 - [X] Find a first working solution.
 I just put the trips in an array setting starts as negative capacity and ends as positive capacity.
 Then I sort and there it goes.
 It takes O(N log N) times using O(N) space.
 - [X] Submit solution.
 Got correct in 12 ms with 9.5 MB
 - [X] Problem solved

+### Gas station
+I tried to solve this problem using the C++ language [Problem link](https://leetcode.com/problems/gas-station).
+As March 15<sup>th</sup>, 2021:
+ - Find a first working solution.
+Going through the array the start index would be the index where the difference between gas and cost becomes positive and stays positive for the remaining of the array.
+Of course if the total amount of gas available is strictly smaller than the costs then it is not possible to complete the tour.
+The solution runs in O(N) using O(1) space.
+ - Submit solution.
+Got correct in 4 ms with 9.7 MB
+ - Problem solved